Frequently Asked Questions

 What is damping off, and how do I prevent it?

 Damping off is a fungal disease that kills microgreen seedlings at or just below the soil line.
-You'll notice affected stems become thin, mushy, and collapse—often in patches across the tray.
+You will notice affected stems become thin, mushy, and collapse, often in patches across the tray.
 Once it starts, the affected seedlings cannot be saved.

 Common causes include overwatering, poor airflow, high humidity, overly dense seeding, and unsanitized trays or growing mediums.
-Prevention is key: maintain good air circulation with a small fan, avoid overwatering (moist—not soggy), sanitize your trays and mediums between every grow, and don't overcrowd seeds.
+Prevention is key: maintain good air circulation with a small fan, avoid overwatering (moist, not soggy), sanitize your trays and mediums between every grow, and do not overcrowd seeds.

-Read our blog: What Is Damping Off, How It Affects Microgreens, and How to Prevent It
+Read our blog: What Is Damping Off in Microgreens?
+How to Identify, Treat, and Prevent It

 How do I prevent leggy microgreens?

-- Don't skip the blackout/weight phase during germination
+- Do not skip the blackout/weight phase during germination

 - Ensure good airflow

-Read our blog: Common Mistakes When Growing Microgreens (And How to Avoid Them)
+Read our blog: Top Microgreen Growing Mistakes and How to Avoid Them

 Do hydroponic nutrients actually make a difference for microgreens?

 It depends on the crop and your growing method.
-We've tested over 10 different hydroponic nutrients head-to-head against plain water across multiple microgreen varieties on our YouTube channel, and the results vary.
-Some crops—particularly larger, longer-growing varieties—show noticeable improvements in stem thickness, color vibrancy, and harvest weight when given nutrients during the bottom-watering phase.
+We have tested over 10 different hydroponic nutrients head-to-head against plain water across multiple microgreen varieties on our YouTube channel, and the results vary.
+Some crops, particularly larger, longer-growing varieties, show noticeable improvements in stem thickness, color, and harvest weight when given nutrients during the bottom-watering phase.
 Other fast-growing crops like radish often perform nearly the same with or without added nutrients.

 What's the blackout method?

-During germination (first 3-5 days), cover seeds with an upside-down tray or humidity dome to block light.
+During germination (the first 3 to 5 days), cover seeds with an upside-down tray or humidity dome to block light.
 This encourages strong stem development.
-Once seeds germinate 75%, move trays to light.
+Once seeds germinate around 75%, move trays to light.

 Should I stack weight on my trays during germination?

-We've tested stacked weight on multiple crops including broccoli, sunflower, and radish microgreens, and the results vary by seed size.
+We have tested stacked weight on multiple crops including broccoli, sunflower, and radish microgreens, and the results vary by seed size.
 Larger seeds like sunflower tend to benefit most from added weight during germination.
 Smaller seeds like broccoli may not need as much.
-The weight phase typically lasts 2-4 days during blackout, then you remove the weight and transition the tray to light.
+The weight phase typically lasts 2 to 4 days during blackout, then you remove the weight and transition the tray to light.

-There's no single "right" amount of weight—experiment with your setup to see what works best for each variety you grow
+There is no single "right" amount of weight.
+Experiment with your setup to see what works best for each variety you grow.

 Why are my microgreens yellowing?